Bomberman Hardball: Tennis

 Tennis has doubles and singles modes on clay, hard and grass courts.
-You can play through an exhibition match, selecting the number of sets and games, or you can try out the tournament where you play against a series of opponents.
+The player can play through an exhibition match, with settings for the number of sets and games, or play a tournament, playing against a series of CPU opponents.

-Living
+Life

-In living mode, the player can raise a white Bomberman, who lives in his own house.
+In Life mode, the player can raise a white Bomberman, who lives in his own house.
 Within the house are several interactive objects, including a television.
-To get to these interactive objects, you open the remote.
+To get to these interactive objects, you use the cellphone.
 The remote options are as follows: